Norman Heatley: Early life

 He was born in Woodbridge, Suffolk, and as a boy was an enthusiastic sailor of a small boat on the River Deben, an experience which gave him a lifelong love of sailing.
-He attended school in Folkestone, followed by Tonbridge School, then went on to St John's College, Cambridge, where he studied Natural Sciences, graduating in 1933.
+He attended school at Westbourne House in Folkestone, followed by Tonbridge School, then went on to St John's College, Cambridge, where he studied Natural Sciences, graduating in 1933.
 His doctoral research in Cambridge led to a PhD in 1936, and he then moved to the University of Oxford, where he became a fellow of Lincoln College and joined a team working under Howard Florey that included Ernst Chain.

 Production problem

 Alexander Fleming had first discovered penicillin by accident in 1928, but at that time believed it had little application.
 When Florey and his team recognised the potential of the discovery for combating bacterial infection, they faced the problem of how to manufacture penicillin in sufficient quantities to be of use.
 Heatley, although the junior member of the team, possessed a natural gift for ingenuity and invention.
 It was he who suggested transferring the active ingredient of penicillin back into water by changing its acidity, thus purifying the penicillin.

 Heatley recorded these trials, carried out on eight mice in May 1940, in his diary:

-"After supper with some friends, I returned to the lab and met the professor to give a final dose of penicillin to two of the mice.
-The 'controls' were looking very sick, but the two treated mice seemed very well.
-I stayed at the lab until 3:45 a.m., by which time all four control animals were dead."

 On returning home, he realised that in haste and darkness, he had put his underpants on back to front, and noted this in his diary too, adding "It really looks as if penicillin may be of practical importance."
 In order to conduct tests on human patients, even more of the drug had to be produced, and again it was Heatley who realised that the most effective vessel for this purpose was something like the porcelain bedpans in use at the Radcliffe Infirmary.
 These were in short supply because the ongoing World War II, so Heatley designed a modified version which was manufactured in the Potteries.
 With the help of these, the Oxford laboratory became the first penicillin factory, and subsequent tests on humans proved the efficacy of the new treatment.
 Even so, it was very difficult to produce enough for sustained treatment.